omniauth/omniauth-ldap/README.md

   Use them to initialize a SASL connection to server.
 If you are not familiar with these authentication methods, please just avoid them.

+:use_user_credential Allow you to use current login user's info as LDAP credential. true/false.
+  If you don't have a default credential (:bind_dn and :password) for ldap config, You can fake it by using the current login user's name and password.

 Direct users to '/auth/ldap' to have them authenticated via your company's LDAP server.